ozieblo-michal/vitefast/README.md

 ### How to Run Tests :white_check_mark:

+`docker exec -it fastapi-engine-app-1 /bin/sh` : Enter the running Docker container with an interactive shell.

+`poetry shell` : Activate the Poetry virtual environment.

-- `cd src`: Change directory to the source code.
+`cd src` : Change directory to the source code.

-- `poetry run python -m pytest .` : Runs tests using pytest within the poetry environment.
+`poetry run python -m pytest .` : Run tests using pytest within the Poetry environment.

+`exit` : Exit the interactive shell in the Docker container.

 ### Conclusion :bulb: